funcool/clojure.jdbc/README.rst

   clear defined side-effect: commit/rollback/setAutoCommit operations.
 Rollback flag is more limited side-effect that only change state of connection for current transaction.

+- Simplify isolation level setting.
+Now only can set isolation level on dbspec or on creating connection.
+  All global state is removed.

 Version 0.1-beta3
 ~~~~~~~~~~~~~~~~~